 There many women who suffer from a condition called carpal tunnel syndrome.
 Oftentimes the only real solution is surgery.
 But, before it gets to that point, there are some simple tips you can follow to relieve pain in your carpal tunnel and improve your quality of life.

 Symptoms of carpal tunnel syndromeThe symptoms of carpal tunnel syndrome usually emerge between ages 30-60.
-Women are three times more likely to suffer from this because our carpal tunnel is narrower than most men’s.

 That thinness causes the area between the bones of the wrist and the carpal annular ligament – the place where the flexor tendons of the fingers and the median nerve meet – to suffer more strain.